 I wasn’t sure where to start with the views.
 But the landscape was breathtaking everywhere!
 The enormous Golden Horn and Tower Mountain felt like they were only within arm’s reach.
 Azurite Peak and Mount Ballard were looming behind us.
 Best of all, the impressive north faces of many recognizable high points filled the southwestern skyline.

 After an extended break, we then wrapped up our stay.
 But it was hard to leave behind all the views.
 Afterward, we went back down to the snow gully.
 Then we crossed Golden Creek again at the same place.
 We traveled south toward the head of the valley while gaining elevation.
 Dang!
-After two more hours of hiking, we found a semi-dry spot under a tree and then bivyed.
+After two more hours of hiking, we found a semi-dry spot under a tree and then bivvied.

 See more trip photos here.

-Going Back Around Mount Hardy Plus Exit
+Back to Mount Hardy Plus Exit

 See more trip photos here.